mikenakis/Public/testana/README.md

 Used under <a href="https://creativecommons.org/licenses/by/3.0/us/">CC BY License.</a>
 </p>

-## What is mikenakis-testana?
+## What is Testana?

-Testana is a utility for running JUnit-compatible tests in Maven-based Java projects, offering some amazing features, the most important being that every time you make some changes to your code and run Testana, it detects which tests need to run, and runs only those tests, saving you tons of time.
+Testana is a utility for running tests, offering some very useful features that are missing from existing testing frameworks.
+Currently, JUnit-compatible tests in Maven-based Java projects are supported.

+## What does Testana do?

+- Testana runs only the subset of tests that actually need to run, based on the last successful run time of each test class, and whether its dependencies have changed or not.
+- Testana runs test classes by order of dependency, so that the tests of the most dependent-upon modules run first, tests of modules that depend on those run next, and so on.
+Thus, Testana facilitates **_Incremental Integration Testing_** (see https://blog.michael.gr/2022/10/incremental-integration-testing.html)
+- Testana runs the test methods within each class is the order in which they appear in the source file, otherwise known as **_Natural Method Order_**.

+## How does Testana work?

-Note: in this document the term project refers to the topmost (most-encompassing) organizational entity of your source code, while the term module refers to the smaller organizational entity that produces a single library or a single executable.
+Note: in this document the term _**project**_ refers to the topmost (most-encompassing) organizational entity of your source code, while the term _**module**_ refers to the smaller organizational entity that produces a single library or a single executable.
 This is IntelliJ IDEA terminology.
 In Eclipse the corresponding terms are workspace and project.
 In Visual Studio the corresponding terms are solution and project.

-## What does mikenakis-testana do?

-- You launch Testana each time you want to run any tests in your project.
-- In the general case you do not need to supply any arguments, you just have to run it on the root of your source folder tree, and it figures out the rest.
-So, you can just bind it to a key and have all your testing needs covered with the press of a button.
+You launch Testana each time you want to run any tests in your project.
+In the general case you do not need to supply any arguments, you just have to run it on the root of your source folder tree, and it figures out the rest.

-- Testana figures out which tests need to run by:
+Testana does the following:

+- Scans the entire source tree for module description files.
+  - Currently, maven is supported.
-  - Scanning the entire source tree for module description files.
-Note that this does not take much time, because directory recursion stops as soon as a module description file has been found, and these files tend to be high up in the source tree.
+  - Note that this scan does not take much time, because directory recursion stops as soon as a module description file has been found, and these files tend to be high up in the source tree.
-  - Parsing the module description files to obtain all the output directories.
-(Currently, maven is supported.)
+- Parses the module description files in order to discover all output directories.
+  - Testana makes use of the `com.apache.maven` library to accomplish this, and since the interface of this library is so insanely complicated as to be virtually unusable, Testana also makes use of `com.eclipse.aether` in order to work with `com.apache.maven`.
-  - Loading classes from the output directories and analyzing bytecode in order to:
+- Loads all classes from the output directories and analyzes bytecode in order to:
-    - Discover which ones are test classes.
   - Determine the dependencies of each test class.
-(Recursively, so that transitive dependencies are included, too.)
+(Recursively, so that transitive dependencies are included.)
+  - Discover which classes are test classes.
+    - Currently, JUnit is supported.
-  - Checking the timestamp of each class file to see if it has been modified since last run time of any tests that depend on it.
+- Checks the timestamp of each class file to see if it has been modified since last run time of any tests that depend on it.
-- Testana then only runs the tests that need to run and remembers their last run times.
+- Runs the tests.
-- Testana selects which tests to run from among all tests of all modules in your entire project, thus guaranteeing that any and all tests that need to run will run.
+  - Selecting which tests to run from among all tests of all modules in your entire project, thus guaranteeing that any and all tests that need to run will run.
+  - Running only the tests that need to run, based on the last successful run time of each test, and on whether any of its dependencies have changed.
-- Testana runs your test classes in order of dependency, meaning that classes that are most dependent upon will be tested first, and classes that depend upon those will be tested next, and so on until everything has been tested.
+  - Running the test classes in order of dependency.
+    - This means that classes that are most dependent upon will be tested first, and classes that depend upon those will be tested next, and so on until everything has been tested.
-- Testana runs the methods of a test class in their natural order, which is the order in which the methods appear in the source file.
-(Duh!)
+  - Running the methods of a test class in their natural order, which is the order in which the methods appear in the source file.
-- If you have a test class that inherits from another test class, Testana will run the test methods of the ancestor first.
+  - Running ancestor test methods first, and descendant test methods next, in cases where a test class inherits from another test class.
+- Testana then remembers the last successful run time of each test, so as to be able to determine whether this test should run next time Testana is launched.

 ## Why should I care about running only the tests that need to run?